hashgraph/stablecoin-studio/web/README.md

 If you select an account that does not exist in the Hedera network

-> In order to use the WEB correctly it is necessary to have at least one of those two wallets already installed in your browser.
+> In order to use the web application correctly it is necessary to have at least one of those two wallets already installed in your browser.
 You can nevertheless have both and switch from one to the other.

 ## Web Flow

 ### Create stable coins

-In order to create a new stable coin using the WEB, you must click on the "Create Coin" button at the top of the page then fill-in all the required information :
+In order to create a new stable coin using the web application, you must click on the "Create Coin" button at the top of the page then fill-in all the required information :

 ![Alt text](docs/images/create.png?raw=true 'create stable coin')